The Sims 3 expansion packs: Gameplay

+Professions are the main focus of Ambitions, and allows players to actively control a sim at their job.
+The new active careers include architect, doctor, firefighter, ghost hunter, private investigator, and stylist.
+Self employed professions were also added, which utilize base game skills or the new skills added by the expansion.
+The new skills added include sculpture and inventing.
+A new life state was also added, the sim bot, a robot that can be created by a sim with a high inventing skill.

 Development

 Associate producer Grant Rodiek explained that career-based gameplay was something that the team had always wanted to do.
 "We always strive to do something new that hasn't been seen in The Sims before."
 Rodiek explained the main focus of an expansion pack relied on three elements: community feedback, what the development team wants to do and software limitations.

 Reception

 Anthony Gallegos of IGN have said that "it doesn't reinvent the series but it's much more substantial than many other Sims expansions."
 GameSpot's Kevin VanOrd on the other hand, called it "a thoughtful and delightful expansion, [that is] full of wit and character."
 Dan Stapleton of PC Gamer gave the game an 85 out of 100, praising its new additions and careers.
 Tracy Erickson of Pocket Gamer reviewed the iPhone version of the game, giving it 7 out of 10 and praising the customization system, addition of babies and easiness when it comes to cooking.